Pinus peuce: Description

-It is a member of the white pine group, Pinus subgenus Strobus, and like all members of that group, the leaves ('needles') are in fascicles (bundles) of five, with a deciduous sheath.
-They are 6–11 cm long.
-Its pine cones are mostly 8–16 cm long, occasionally up to 20 cm long, green at first, becoming yellow-brown when mature, with broad, flat to downcurved scales.
-The 6–7 mm long seeds have a 2 cm wing and can be wind-dispersed, but are also very often dispersed by spotted nutcrackers.
+Like all members of that group, the leaves ('needles') are in fascicles (bundles) of five, with a deciduous sheath.
+They are long.
+Its pine cones are mostly long, occasionally up to long, green at first, becoming yellow-brown when mature, with broad, flat to downcurved scales. long seeds have a wing and can be wind-dispersed, but are also very often dispersed by spotted nutcrackers.

-The species was first described in scientific literature by August Grisebach in 1844, based on field observations of montane pines on Baba Mountain, above Bitola.

-Use
+Cultivation and uses

 Macedonian pine is one of the most valuable conifer species in the Balkan Peninsula.
 Its durable wood is highly valued in construction, furniture production, wood-carving and cooperage.
 The tree is also exceptionally good at adapting to severe mountain climate conditions, which makes it a valuable species for afforestation on high terrain for protection against erosion.
 The local population use P. peuce resin to cure wounds, pectoral, skin and stomach diseases, varicose veins and other illnesses.